CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ## Combined School Class List
 ### Functionality
+This feature will allow the user to see all Allen High School, STEAM Center and Collin Technical Campus classes all together.
+To make the most authentic schedule possible, these options will be able to fit in the same schedule mold and tell the user of any restrictions
 ### Design
+To implement these, we will need an accurate timings for all classes.
+Then we can just compare and make sure that the classes are available in the periods and are compatible with classes from other campuses.
 ### QA
+To test if this works, we need to add a class from each campus and test whether they are compatible in the same schedule.
+If period conflicts arise, then they should give a error and an error message saying that there is a conflict in the period timings.

 # If you would like to add another feature to this list: list it below.
 -Feature